Hat Designer / Director of her own brand ‘honoyo’

 Honoyo was born between a father who is an architect, and a mother who is a clothes designer.
 I was surprised by the fact that her studio is also homemade.
-Often time she says she hates losing which she also says that “it’s DNA”.
+When we talk with her, often time she says she hates losing any of her game which she also says that “it’s DNA”.
 When she just started her career as a hat designer, she won ‘The HAT Designer of the Year’ in 2012 with her artwork ‘OMIKUJI’ which uses Japanese traditional paper as the material.
 Her “Hat” was acknowledged by the contest where hat designers from all over the world competes.
 The other time, her ‘metal collection’ was chosen to wear by Lady Gaga.
 This time, the material was metals that were supposed to be scrapped.
 She says “I was lucky”.
-However, I felt that those episodes really shows her passion and style that Honoyo always fully dedicate to fight her game.
+However, I felt that those episodes really tells her passion and style that Honoyo always fully dedicate to fight her game.
 Also the fact that she changes papers or scrap material into her way of expression is really Honoyo style.

 Assuming she grew up with the parents who handmade everything, she says “I can make what I see.
 The thing I buy is what I cannot make”.
 She hopes that the participants would experience to find a joy of hand making process through her Interlude program.

 I believe that the amazing and fascinating thing about Honoyo’s artwork is the surprise of “What is this?
 I have never seen before”.
 Once she told us, “Would it be interesting to put this on my head?
-How would be people be surprised?” are the main things in her head while she looks for ideas in Shibuya on foot.
+How would be people be surprised?” are the main things in her head while she looks for ideas and takes a walk in Shibuya.
 And continued, “I feel like I won when people stop for even a moment to look at my head(wearing her artwork)” while smiling mischievously.
 Yes, she got me because I was also like that when I first met her.

-Do you design hats because you are a hat designer?
-We cannot make them because we buy them usually?
+Do I have to design hats because I am a hat designer?
+I cannot make something because people usually buy them?
 The artist, Honoyo makes what she wants to make.
-She constantly fight over the ideas such as normal / ordinary / general / common sense.
+She constantly fights over the ideas such as normal / ordinary / general / common sense.
 She puts on her head what she sees!
 You will discover the root of this Honoyo style while walking into Shibuya and facing your “ordinary” to make a headpiece as your artwork.

 Are you satisfied with just taking a photo at the scramble crossing?
 That could be boring.
 A half day to meet the artist, Honoyo Imai and fight against your sense of ordinary while you feel the city, Shibuya.